buddhist-uni/buddhist-uni.github.io/_content/monographs/sodis_sandec.md

 pages: 55
 ---

-Putting untreated water out in the sun can be an effective means for destroying the pathogenic micro-organisms that cause water-borne diseases.
+Putting untreated water out in the sun can be an effective means for destroying the pathogenic microorganisms that cause waterborne diseases.